 Yet the majority of businesses have a separate approach to managing retail, telephone, web, social media, email and mobile channels, and they still expect customers to be able to hop between these channels in one seamless interaction.

 Today, more than ever, organisations are engaging with their customers across an increasing proliferation of channels and are finding it is their customers who are now dictating the communication channels.
 So it is becoming more imperative than ever for organisations to ditch their old “silo mentalities”.
-This means that they need to prioritise their energies on engaging their people to deliver great and consistent customer experiences across those channels.
+This means that they need to prioritise their energies on engaging their people to deliver great and consistent experiences across those channels.

-So it is more important than ever to ensure that you act and speak in one voice – giving a consistent message & customer experience across all channels & touch points… but this rarely happens.
+So it is more important than ever to ensure that you act and speak in one voice – giving a consistent message & experience across all channels & touch points… but this rarely happens.

 According to recent research by Foviance in the UK, more than a third (35%) of companies say that customer touch points are managed in silos and that delivery is inconsistent.